erikfriberg/jquery.cssPageTransitions/README.md

 ### externalUrl
 Whatever to allow external urls (not recommended)

+### onClicked (function)
+Custom function that is called when the user has clicked the link.

 ### onLoaded (function)
-Add a custom function to execute when the new page has been loaded.
+Custom function that is called when the new page has been loaded successfully.

 ### elementsOut
 Determines what element should be replaced with the newly loaded content.